glaserL/anlp_ws18/README.md

 | Jules (🐍) | [1.a], [1.b], [1.c], [1.d]|
 | Atreya (🐌) | [2.a], [2.b]|
 | Luis (🐿) | [3]|

+## Contribution Guidelines

+Once we start to write our own code, it would be good to commit changes onto local branches and merge these later with the master branch.
+This way, we can avoid conflicts in our commits.

+To aid this process, we can refer to the contribution guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Milestones